Dick Roughsey: Career

-In about 1940 Roughsey moved to mainland Australia to start paid employment.
+In about 1940, Roughsey moved to mainland Australia to start paid employment.
 He worked for a few years in manual jobs such as stockman, deckhand, fisherman, sailor and yardman before serving in the Second World War.
 When returning from service, Roughsey returned to Mornington Island where he began family life with wife, Elsie.
-Roughsey began to show interest in painting and, after meeting Percy Trezise, began to develop a personal style that was saleable to a new art market.
+Roughsey began to show interest in painting and, after meeting Percy Trezise, began to develop a personal style that was salable to a new art market.
 Roughsey began to work with oil paints and established a body of work that exists today as a record of an emerging contemporary Aboriginal art movement.

 Roughsey established himself as a well-respected artist and supporter of cultural heritage projects that protect Indigenous culture.
 His work with Trezise to record the position of ancient Aboriginal sites and important rock paintings was one of the first of its kind and focused on knowledge within the wider community about respect and preservation.
 In 1968, with Percy Trezise, he rediscovered the important archaeological site of Hann River, in the central Cape York Peninsula.

 Roughsey was involved with the international exhibition program of the Aboriginal Arts Board (AAB).
-The AAB was responsible for numerous travelling exhibitions to approximately 40 countries along with publications and gifts of Aboriginal works to overseas museums.
+The AAB was responsible for numerous traveling exhibitions to approximately 40 countries along with publications and gifts of Aboriginal works to overseas museums.
 This stimulated an interest in Aboriginal art.
-In 1973, Roughsey was appointed inaugural chair of the AAB by then Prime Minister Gough Whitlam and continued in this position until 1975, however, his involvement with the AAB is documented before and after this period.
+In 1973, Roughsey was appointed inaugural chair of the AAB by then-Prime Minister Gough Whitlam and continued in this position until 1975, however, his involvement with the AAB is documented before and after this period.